 Currency risk is the risk that changes in foreign exchange rates may have an effect on future cash flows associated with financial instruments.
 Changes in the applicable exchange rate may result in a decrease or increase in foreign exchange income or expense.
-The Company is exposed to currency risk as its investment in Aston Minerals Ltd. is held in Australian dollars (Note 6).
+The Company was exposed to currency risk as its investment in Aston Minerals Ltd. was held in Australian dollars (Note 6).

-The impact on loss and comprehensive loss for the year if the Australian dollar would have been 1% higher or lower, would be approximately \$39,340 (2019 - \$nil).
-As a direct result in the change in valuation of the investment the offsetting dividend payable would have been adjusted in the opposite direction by \$38,390 (2019 - \$nil) with the adjustment as a charge to equity as a dividend.
+The impact on loss and comprehensive loss for the year if the Australian dollar would have been 1% higher or lower, would be approximately \$NIL (2020 - \$39,340).
+As a direct result in the change in valuation of the investment the offsetting dividend payable would have been adjusted in the opposite direction by \$NIL (2020 - \$38,390) with the adjustment as a charge to equity as a dividend.
 The limitations in the sensitivity analysis include the use of hypothetical market movements to demonstrate potential risk that only represent the Company's view of possible near-term market changes that cannot be predicted with any certainty and the assumption that all currency rates move in an identical fashion.